 Students who are seeking a Certificate of Bible/Theology or Certificate of Bible and Servant-Leadership must complete a Certificate Application Form.
-If a student decides to convert the certificate credits to full college credits, they must then complete the full application process.
+If a student decides to convert the certificate credits to full college credits, he or she must then complete the full application process.